microsoft/react-native-windows/vnext/docs/NativeModulesAdvanced.md

 }
 ```

-## 2. Registering your Native Module
+### 2. Registering your Native Module

-Here's our `FancyMathPackageProvider` where we do not use Reflection to register native module members.
+Here's our `FancyMathPackageProvider` where we manually register our native module's members.

 *FancyMathPackageProvider.cs*
 ```csharp